xullnn/ls_pull_over_push/120/answers.md

 Before running the last line
   - how many exceptions will be raised
   - how many times the message `"Throwing ... .
-Catch me!"` will be printed out?
+Catch it!"` will be printed out?
   - what is the last printed out message?
   - in `balls` array, which exception classes can be rescued by `rescue StandardError` if any of them is been raised?
 Why?